Kahala Brands

 Kahala Brands is a wholly owned subsidiary of Canada-based MTY Food Group Inc. of Montreal, Quebec.
 Based in Scottsdale, Arizona, Kahala is one of North America's largest holding company of franchise fast food restaurant companies.
 In May 2016, the publicly traded Canadian MTY Food Group announced a friendly takeover deal with the Kahala Brands.
 MTY agreed to pay about US$300 million to acquire Kahala.
-The two companies generated near $2 billion in revenues in the previous year.
+The two companies generated nearly $2 billion in revenues in the previous year.
 Jeff Smit was chosen to lead the US operations of MTY.